Selective Prediction in the presence of Out-of-Distribution data

 Markov Network classifier is a generic model for structured output prediction which provides easy way to encode prior knowledge about label interactions.
 We propose Maximum-Margin based algorithms for learning MN classifier from examples given arbitrary graph of label interactions.
 Our work extends SOTA in two ways.
 First, we show how to efficiently learn MN from examples with missing labels by converting the problem into a convex optimization tractable by standard gradient methods.
-Second, we show how that the proposed learning algorithm is statistically consistent.
+Second, we show how that the proposed learning algorithm is statistically consistent, i.e. with enough data it converges to the optimal MN classifier.

 CMP Tomato Taste Comparison Challenge (TTCC)